raazymuhd1/learning-git/README.md

  ## Moving to certain commit
  we can move to a certain commit using `git checkout`
- - `git checkout commitId`- moving to the commit on the specified commitId
+ - `git checkout commitId`- move THE HEAD to the commit on the specified commitId
  - `git checkout branchname` - moving back to the last commit
+ - `git checkout HEAD~2` - move the HEAD to the prev 2 commit from the current commit